Locations:

 What procedures do vascular surgeons perform?

-Vascular surgeons are trained to perform many procedures, including:
+Vascular surgeons have the expertise to perform many procedures, including:

 Advertisement

-You should see a vascular surgeon if you have a condition that prevents your blood vessels from working as they should.
+Your primary care provider may refer you to a vascular surgeon if you have a condition that prevents your blood vessels from working as they should.
 Healthy blood vessels keep blood moving throughout your body to all of your organs.
-Damage to one or more of your blood vessels can affect your whole body.
+Damage to one or more blood vessels can affect your whole body.
 That’s why vascular surgeons play such an important role in finding out what’s wrong and fixing the problem.

-Your primary care doctor will recommend you see a vascular surgeon if you have blood vessel problems that need specialized care.
+A vascular surgeon can help if you have blood vessel problems needing specialized care.
 This is usually how people visit a vascular surgeon for the first time.
-But you might also need a vascular surgeon unexpectedly, such as in a medical emergency.
+But you might also need a vascular surgeon unexpectedly, like in a medical emergency.

 Hearing the word “surgeon” can feel intimidating.
 Many people don’t know what a vascular surgeon is until they need one.
 Vascular surgeons do much more than surgery.
 They treat many issues with prescription medication, lifestyle changes and minimally invasive procedures.
-But if you do need surgery, your condition may still need surveilling, and you may need to continue seeing your vascular surgeon long-term.
+But if you do need surgery, you may need to continue seeing your vascular surgeon long-term so they can monitor your condition.
 Together, you’ll keep an eye on things and catch any new problems that come up.

 A note from Cleveland Clinic

-If your doctor referred you to a vascular surgeon, you probably have lots of questions.
+If your provider referred you to a vascular surgeon, you probably have lots of questions.
 Why do I need a vascular surgeon?
 What’s going to happen next?
 Do I need surgery?
 Vascular surgeons treat a wide range of conditions and provide many different treatment options.
 So, you may not need surgery.
 But if you do, your vascular surgeon will explain why and tell you exactly what’s involved.
-Each person has unique needs and concerns.
-Vascular surgeons and their teams give you personalized care from diagnosis through recovery.
+You have unique needs and concerns that you should share with your vascular surgeon.
+They can give you personalized care from diagnosis through recovery.

 Medically Reviewed